-(4) Permitted alterations are:

-- (a) alterations specifying details relating to identity and contact details of the retailer; and - (b) minor alterations that do not change the substantive effect of the model terms and conditions; and - (c) alterations of a kind specified or referred to in this Code.59

-(5) Required alterations are:

-- (a) alterations that this Code requires to be made to the retailer's form of standard retail contract in relation to matters relating to specific jurisdictions; and - (b) alterations of a kind specified or referred to in this Code.60 - (6) In this clause alterations includes omissions and additions.61
+- (4) Permitted alterations are: - (a) alterations specifying details relating to identity and contact details of the retailer; and - (b) minor alterations that do not change the substantive effect of the model terms and conditions; and - (c) alterations of a kind specified or referred to in this Code; and - (d) alterations that are expressed to apply only to the operation of the model terms and conditions in jurisdictions other than Victoria. - (5) Required alterations are: - (a) alterations that this Code requires to be made to the retailer's form of standard retail contract in relation to matters relating to specific jurisdictions; and - (b) alterations of a kind specified or referred to in this Code. - (6) In this clause alterations includes omissions and additions.